List of informally named dinosaurs: That Which Cannot Be Named

 "That Which Cannot Be Named" is the name given by Darren Naish to an undescribed associated skeleton of a small coelurosaur from the Wessex Formation of the Isle of Wight.
 The specimen is in private ownership and is currently inaccessible to researchers.
 It has been suggested that the specimen is possibly a tyrannosauroid.

 Tiantaisaurus

-"Tiantaisaurus", alternatively spelled "Tiantaiosaurus", is the name given to a specimen of therizinosaur from the Aptian age Laijia Formation of Zhejiang Province, China.
+"Tiantaisaurus", alternatively spelled "Tiantaiosaurus", is the name given to a specimen of therizinosaur from the Aptian age Laijia Formation of Zhejiang, China.
 According to correspondence through the Dinosaur Mailing List, the former name (from a 2012 study) was the one intended to be use for an official description.
 After being discovered in 2005, it was first mentioned named in an unpublished manuscript written in 2007.
 The given species was named "T. sifengensis".
 The specimen consists of an ischium, an astragalus, a tibia, a femur, an incomplete pubis and ilium, and a large number of vertebrae from across the body.

+Tobasaurus

+"Tobasaurus" (meaning "Toba City lizard") is the informal name given to an as yet undescribed genus of sauropod dinosaur from the Euhelopodidae from the Early Cretaceous (Hauterivian – Barremian-aged) Matsuo Group of Japan.
+The proposed holotype is a partial skeleton (mostly limb bones), and "Tobasaurus" grew up to 20 m when fully grown.
+It is the inspiration for the Vivosaur "Toba" in the video game Fossil Fighters.